Habraken/WaveShare-ADS1256/notes.md

 timeout 2s cat /tmp/adc.fifo > /tmp/adc.data.csv
 ```

-The signal generate for driving the led was setup as follows: 990mV DC offset with a 660mVpp AC at various frequencies.
+The signal generater for driving the led was setup as follows: 990mV DC offset with a 660mVpp AC at various frequencies.
+In this test the led is a 3mm green led that is refelcted of a white sheet of paper on the underside of the lid of the alluminium box.
+A liile shroud is place around the led to avoid direct light hittng the diodes.

 To get an idea of the bandwidth of the system I created the following table: